itsravenous/flickr-photostream/readme.txt

 == Changelog ==

+= 1.5 =
+* updated Justified Gallery to version 1.0.2

 = 1.4 =
 * Now the plugin uses the [Justified Gallery](http://miromannino.it/projects/justified-gallery/) JQuery plugin to build the justified layout.
 * Corrected some bugs in the default settings